 country's new coalition government.

-sale of a luxury hotel at a price that critics charge was far too low.
+On Friday, a small group marched through downtown Nairobi in support of Finance Minister Amos Kimunya, who has come under fire in the past week for approving the sale of a luxury hotel at a price that critics charge was far too low.

 Ababu Namwamba is among the lawmakers calling for Mr. Kimunya's ouster.

 "Kimunya has to leave office, either voluntarily or Kibaki has to tell him to step aside because the accusations that have been leveled against him are serious," he said.
 "And even if he is not guilty, those accusations are worth investigating, and they cannot be investigated while he is still in office."